Generative AI

 Orchestration Over Monoliths

-- A retrieval agent gathers context
+* A retrieval agent gathers relevant context from vector stores or databases.

-- A reasoning agent processes logic
+* A reasoning agent processes logic and synthesizes insights.

 State Management and Recovery